Queen Elizabeth placed me in charge of Englands Defense works

 The cannons could possibly be Dutch.
 The Dutch bought some cannons from the Spanish but only when the Spanish were in control of the country.

 Here is another Spanish cannon in California.
-On the right is a later French cannon salvaged from the LaBelle which involves the U.S. Dept of State.Another thing is that the Spanish were excellent with metallurgy and everyone else's iron was crude by comparison.
+On the right is a later French cannon salvaged from the LaBelle which involves the U.S. Dept of State.Another thing is that the Spanish were excellent with was metallurgy such that everyone else's iron was crude by comparison.

-If the cannons were made after 1614 I could be wrong about 'them because I stopped working with English Naval Ordinance shortly after my husband Robert Cecil died.
+If the cannons were made after 1614 then I could be wrong about 'them because I stopped working with English Naval Ordinance shortly after my husband Robert Cecil died.
 (All this information is from my memories of that life 400 years ago.
-For almost a decade while a chamber lady of Queen Elizabeth and her personal secretary I was actually in charge of cannon production in England.)
+For almost a decade while a chamber lady and the personal secretary of Queen Elizabeth I was actually in charge of cannon production in England.)

 Later, another country might have adapted that same casting technique.How on earth did I, one of five Maids of Honor get involved in the first place in Naval Ordinance?